grafana/grafana/docs/sources/panels/queries.md

   With streaming data, the max data points value is used for the rolling buffer.
 (Streaming is a continuous flow of data and buffering is a way of dividing the stream into chunks).
 Loki streams data in the live tailing mode.

 - **Min interval -** Sets a minimum limit for the automatically calculated interval, typically the minimum scrape interval.
 If a data point is saved every 15 seconds, then there's no point in having an interval lower than that.
-Another use case is, set it to a higher minimum than the scrape interval to get more coarse-grained, well-functioning queries.
+Another use case is to set it to a higher minimum than the scrape interval to get more coarse-grained, well-functioning queries.

 - **Interval -** The interval is a time span that you can use when aggregating or grouping data points by time.